Home

 Doing positions that mimic and fit into your weight training routine is a good, basic strategy.
 If you're training for a specific sport or physical discipline, find isometric exercises that mimic movements in that discipline.

-So, I find a weight that's way too heavy, set in a position before the swing, and try to start my swing as hard as possible for 8-15 seconds.
+So, I find a weight that's way too heavy, set it in a position before the swing, and try to start my swing as hard as possible for 8-15 seconds.

 Sprinters might set up as if they were just coming off their starting blocks and then push as hard as they can against a wall.
 This would build powerful strength for the first push-off in any race.